 | -87.63587 | 41.87867 | The Metropolitan, 233 South Wacker Drive, Chicago, IL, 60606, USA |

-It is possible also to search for specific locations within or near a reference are or location using category filtering.
-See more information in the documentation of the data base arc_categories.
+It is also possible to search for specific locations within or near a reference area or location using category filtering.
+See more information in the documentation for the arc_categories data object.

-In the following example we would look for POIs related with food (i.e. Restaurants, Coffee Shops, Bakeries) near the Eiffel Tower in France.
+In the following example, we look for food-related points of interest (POIs), such as restaurants, coffee shops and bakeries, near the Eiffel Tower in France.

-# Step 1: Locate Eiffel Tower, using multifield query
+# Step 1: Locate the Eiffel Tower using a multi-field query.

 eiffel_tower <- arc_geo_multi(